hashicorp/vault-secrets-operator/docs/threat-model/README.md

 * Encrypt the Kubernetes etcd database at rest using a KMS provider.
 Kubernetes Secrets stored in etcd are [not encrypted at rest by default](https://kubernetes.io/docs/concepts/security/secrets-good-practices/).
 * Use TLS negotiated by a well-secured certificate authority for all networked communication, especially for Vault and the Kubernetes API.
 * Update the Operator, Vault, and other systems regularly to guard against known vulnerabilities.
+* If using the Vault Secrets Operator CSI Driver, see the dedicated section below for details.

 ## Terminology